just-the-docs/just-the-docs/tutorials/conversion.md

 permalink: /tutorials/conversion/
 ---

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

-The open-source software [citygml-tools](https://github.com/citygml4j/citygml-tools) allows us to automatically convert between CityGML XML files v3.0/v2.0/v1.0 and CityJSON v1.1/v1.0 (v2.0 coming really soon), and vice-versa.
+The open-source software [citygml-tools](https://github.com/citygml4j/citygml-tools) allows us to automatically convert between CityGML-XML files v3.0/v2.0/v1.0 and CityJSON v2.0/v1.1/v1.0, and vice-versa.

-Download its [latest release](https://github.com/citygml4j/citygml-tools/releases) (v2.1.0 at the time of writing this), and unzip its content.
+Download its [latest release](https://github.com/citygml4j/citygml-tools/releases) (v2.2.0 at the time of writing this), and unzip its content.

-You need to have [Java 11 or higher](https://github.com/citygml4j/citygml-tools?tab=readme-ov-file#system-requirements) installed.
+Notice that you need to have [Java 11 or higher](https://github.com/citygml4j/citygml-tools?tab=readme-ov-file#system-requirements) installed.

 ![](../files/c-download.png)